Do you truly love God with all your heart, mind, soul and strength? Or has something taken God’s place in your heart?

 You think that new holiday will fix your weary heart.

-You think that new dress will help you look more acceptable.
+Or maybe that new dress will help you look more acceptable.

-You think that new home will boost your social status.
+Maybe that new home will boost your social status.

 So you spend more and more and more, without ever finding the satisfaction that you crave.